Visual Odometry with Neuromorphic Resonator Networks: Results

 \subsection{Robust VO with a dynamic scene}

 To demonstrate the independence of the algorithm on the specific dataset and camera and to allow us to record a controlled dynamic scene, we built a custom setup using a robotic arm with an event-based camera mounted on the wrist.
-The arm was moved repeatedly in an arc over a static tabletop scene, as shown in Fig.~\ref{fig:results_robot_arm}A. The network tracks the camera's movement relative to the starting position in three degrees of freedom (translation in the horizontal and vertical direction and roll angle).
-Here, the network achieves a median error of 1 cm in the position and 2.2 degrees in the roll angle.
-The error and the comparison with the ground truth are shown in Fig.~\ref{fig:results_robot_arm}.
+The arm was moved repeatedly in an arc over a static tabletop scene, as shown in Fig.~\ref{fig:results_robot_arm}A. The network tracks the camera's movement relative to the starting position in three degrees of freedom (horizontal and vertical translation and roll angle).
+Here, the network achieves a median error of 1.7 cm in the position and 1.5 degrees in the roll angle.
+The estimated trajectories, the comparison with the ground truth, and the errors are shown in Fig.~\ref{fig:results_robot_arm}B and C.

 For simplicity, our system assumes that scenes are planar and mostly static, i.e., the objects do not move.
 However, in reality, this assumption rarely holds.
 In future work, it is possible to include separate moving 3D objects in the generative model of the scene.
-However, in this proof of concept, we content ourselves with testing the robustness of our VO algorithm to dynamic changes in the scene by manually removing a large object, e.g., the bowl in Fig.~\ref{fig:results_robot_arm}A. Removal of the bowl does not increase the error significantly, and we visualize in Fig.~\ref{fig:results_robot_arm}C how the removed bowl vanishes from the dynamic map throughout the experiment.
+However, in this proof of concept, we content ourselves with testing the robustness of the VO algorithm to dynamic changes in the scene by manually removing a large object, e.g., the bowl in Fig.~\ref{fig:results_robot_arm}A. Removal of the bowl does not increase the error notably (by $0.2 ^\circ$ in angle and no increase in position), and we visualize in Fig.~\ref{fig:results_robot_arm}D how the bowl vanishes from the dynamic map throughout the experiment.

+The dynamic map update lends the network robustness to dynamic scene changes, and it allows the network to operate in regions of the scene not captured in the initial map.
+In an ablation experiment of the map update (Fig.~\ref{fig:results_robot_arm}E), we demonstrate that the network fails to track the camera motion when the map update is disabled and the initial map's content moves out of view.
+We also observe that the network recovers once the familiar input is in view again.